 Derek Carr Is the Kobe Bryant of the NFL

-You may not think the Raiders QB has the Mamba Mentality, but.....you'll feel it when he strikes?August 28, 2017
+You may not think the Raiders QB has the Mamba Mentality, but you'll feel it when he strikes.August 28, 2017

 When Derek Carr senses weakness, when he smells blood in the water, the momentum is palpable.
 He fist-pumps, violently.
 Screams, loudly.
 Saliva spews from his mouth, and those baby blue eyes burn.